C. David Pomeroy, Jr.

 Author & Research:

-Author, numerous historical articles in the Houston Chronicle, Pasadena Citizen, Seabrook Celebration Magazine, Pasadena Magazine, Pasadena Historical Society Newsletter and The Deaf Smith Register (San Jacinto College).
+Author, numerous historical articles in the Houston (TX) Chronicle, Pasadena (TX) Citizen, Seabrook (TX) Celebration Magazine, Pasadena (TX) Magazine, Pasadena Historical Society Newsletter and The Deaf Smith Register (San Jacinto College).
+Guest columnist for the Asheville Citizen-Times newspaper in Asheville, NC.

 Lecturer: over 200 speeches to area organizations, schools, Lyceum program (San Jacinto College, South) and Evening College (San Jacinto College, Main) course teacher.